hitzhangjie/golang-debugger-book/book/basics/2-dependencies.md

     - The debugger restores the original opcode
     - The debugger leaves the opcode or swaps in another breakpoint

-    Let’s take the following statement in C as an example:
+    Let's take the following statement in C as an example:

     Total = total +value;